-Abstentions (shares of our common stock present at the Annual Meeting and voted "abstain") are counted for purposes of determining whether a quorum is present at the Annual Meeting, and have no effect on the election of directors (Proposal 1).
-Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting and thus will have the same effect as a negative vote on the ratification of appointment of auditors (Proposal 2) and the compensation paid to the NEOs for 2021 (Proposal 3).
+Abstentions (shares of our common stock present at the Annual Meeting and voted "abstain") are counted for purposes of determining whether a quorum is present at the Annual Meeting.
+Abstentions will be counted toward the tabulation of the shares of our common stock entitled to vote at the Annual Meeting and thus will have the same effect as a negative vote on the ratification of appointment of auditors (Proposal 2), the compensation paid to the NEOs for 2022 (Proposal 3), and the approval of the proposed amendment to the Company's Certificate of Incorporation (Proposal 4).

 Broker non-votes occur when shares of our common stock held by a broker for a beneficial owner are not voted either because (i) the broker did not receive voting instructions from the beneficial owner, or (ii) the broker lacked discretionary authority to vote the shares.
 Broker non-votes are counted for purposes of determining whether a quorum is present, and have no effect on the matters voted upon.
-Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares of our common stock will not be authorized to vote on the election of directors (Proposal 1) or on the compensation paid to the NEOs for 2021 (Proposal 3).
+Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares of our common stock will not be authorized to vote on the election of directors (Proposal 1), on the compensation paid to the NEOs for 2022 (Proposal 3) or on the approval of the proposed amendment to the Company's Certificate of Incorporation (Proposal 4).
 Ratification of the appointment of auditors (Proposal 2) is considered to be a routine matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares of our common stock in your account for Proposal 2, brokers will be permitted to exercise their discretionary authority to vote for the ratification of the appointment of auditors.
 Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to attend the Annual Meeting.